mattdeak/street-signs/readme.md

 ## Running a Classification Experiment
-### Preparing Data
-Data is located at: LINK.
-Please ensure that the data is unzipped in the `data` folder.
-The data contains svhn images that were compressed into tfrecord files.
-The directory should be structured as

-top-level
- data
-  svhn
-   extra
-    train.tfrecord
-    val.tfrecord
-    test.tfrecord
-   noextra
-    train.tfrecord
-    val.tfrecord
-    test.tfrecord
-  format2_negative
-    train.tfrecord
-    val.tfrecord

 ### Preparing Spec

 Specifications for an experiment are provided in `json` format in the `experiments` folder.